NorMenMe/react-quiz/README.md

 - ? to Leon: line 27, for the else returning a "" for saying return nothing, better practice ?
 -
 - what is the let/const convention @ Innovation team ?
-- new approach:

-  - tree shaking
-  - refactor all let auf const